2. Data Summaries & Descriptions

 4 21 238.6 ± 43.3

 Further, we want to supplement this EDA with some figures that visually show the effects.
-Here I show a few options for displaying the effects in different ways: Figure 4 shows the spread of the raw data, the mean or median, as well as the appropriate accompanying indicators of variation around the mean or median.
+Here I show a few options for displaying the effects in different ways: shows the spread of the raw data, the mean, median or as well as the appropriate accompanying indicators of variation around the mean or median.
 I will say much more about using figures in EDA in Chapter 3.

 Figure 4: The figures represent A) a scatterplot of the mean and raw chicken mass values; B) a bar graph of the chicken mass values, showing whiskers indicating 1 ±SD; C) a box and whisker plot of the chicken mass data; and D) chicken mass as a function of both Diet and Time (10 and 21 days).